casper-university/2.13-Writing-Smart-Contract-Integration-Tests/README.md

 	.commit();
 ```

-Great, we've now completed the first test, which just installs the contract and invokes the `increment_count` entrypoint.
-We can test this by heading back to the terminal and running `make test`. ***Do this***
+Great, the first test is now complete, which just installs the contract and invokes the `increment_count` entrypoint.
+We can test this by heading back to the terminal and running `make test`.

 You'll see that our test succeeded.

 Let's go back to our code and add some logic to the test.
 We want to assert that the count variable is equal to `1` after we call the entrypoint.
 Since everytime we run the test, a new instance of the blockchain is spun up, and a new contract is installed, it will always start at `0`, and after the `increment_count` entrypoint is invoked, will be `1`.

-First, we need to acquire the `count_key` from the named keys of the smart contract:
+First, you'll need to acquire the `count_key` from the named keys of the smart contract:

 ```rust
 let count_key = builder